 The main reason people act irrationally is usually due to an unhealed emotional wound.
-Maybe they were abused or neglected or perhaps they lived with a toxic person.
+Maybe they were abused or neglected or perhaps they were raised by a toxic person.
 These wounds make us all react in ways we don’t want to.

 People who care for parents that have Alzheimer’s disease often get frustrated.
 But when they understand that it’s a disease process, they can be more objective.
 This type of objectivity can help you navigate toxic relationships.

 Meditate on this thought: His/Her irrational behavior is based on a past wound or weakness.